AlexColinVarela/Colin3DLibrary/README.md

-# Computer Graphics - ESCOM
+# The Colin3DLibrary!

-Practices for the Computer Graphics course at ESCOM made by Alejandro Colin Varela
+Hi!
+This is a really inefficient 3D Library written in C++ , you can use it to render .obj and save it to a ppm.
+Here you might be thinking "ppm? what an inefficient image format, that's just used for education propouses" and yup! you got to the point.
+Colin3DLibrary is an education-propouse 3D library, I made it while taking the Computer Graphics class at my University (ESCOM).

-The practices are all on a library called "Colin3DLibrary" Named like that for obvious reasons.
+While I was making my practices for class, I was putting them together to make them into a 3D library, and this is the result.
+I haven't documented the whole thing, for now there are some examples on "Examples.cpp" on how to use the library, you'll need the "Monkey.obj" included to run some of the examples.
+The actual library is on "Colin3DLibrary.h".

-I added really few examples on how to use it to create a ppm image, they are on the Examples.cpp.
-I added the Monkey.obj that one example uses.
+Also, there are a lot of functions that are not being used on the examples so checking the source code is adviced.
+Actually that's the whole thing, you might learn something reading that or maybe not, or maybe you'll contact me and I'll learn something who knows.
+As I already said, it is an inefficient library, using only the CPU to render the image, using vectors and things like that.
+But in the end it works and I sure learned stuff while making it.

-You have to open and uncomment the example you want to run.
-Also there are a lot of functions that are not being used on the examples so checking the source code is adviced.
+For any more questions or comments you can reach me here on Github or on my Twitter @venado_cosmico Enjoy!

-For any more questions you can reach me here on Github or on my Twitter @venado_cosmico Enjoy!
+Here is the animation that the first example renders (actually the program only outputs the frames, I glued them together and added the text on a video editor.

 https://user-images.githubusercontent.com/42361534/166129503-4b7f9bc4-4d5e-43c4-ad4b-273b2c97129f.mp4